statechannels/go-nitro/docs/protocol-tutorial/0040-lifecycle-of-a-channel.md

 ```

+The channel should be funded when the off chain state is `ReadyToFund`, and defunded when the off chain state is `Finalized`.

 ### On-chain

 When a channel is to be funded on chain, participants follow the [on chain deposit protocol](./0060-funding-a-channel.md#fund-with-an-on-chain-deposit).
 When sufficient funds are deposited against the channel, the state has transitioned to `FundedOnChain`.